MhAghili/Filter-App/README.md

 # Filter Users by multiple filter item
-run app by npm install and then npm start
+run app by  type npm install and then npm start in your terminal